coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/google-sitemap-generator/readme.txt

 == Upgrade Notice ==

-= 4.1.9 =
+= 4.1.16 =
 Thanks for using XML Sitemaps!
-This release includes an important privacy improvements.
+This release includes important security improvements.
 Make sure to "Enable auto-updates!"